Atlas of plant and animal histology

 5. VESICULAR TRAFFICKING

-A eukaryotic cell may resemble a big city with several districts.
+A eukaryotic cell resembles a big city with several districts.
 Each of them is specialized in a particular role, such as energy production, manufacturing products, exportation, importation, communication with other cities, recycling, and so on.
-To work properly, a rich and complex communication system is needed between districts, which is carried out by carriers that go through multiple pathways.
+To work properly, a rich and complex communication system is needed between districts.
+This system is composed of carriers that go through a variety of pathways.

-Cellular districts are the intracellular compartments and many of them are membrane-bound compartments, i.e. organelles.
+Cellular districts are the intracellular compartments, and many of them are membrane-bound compartments, i.e., organelles.
 Each organelle is specialized in one or several functions.
-For example, endoplasmic reticulum is in charge of synthesizing proteins for secretion and lipids for making membranes, Golgi apparatus produces carbohydrates to be attached to proteins and lipids, and is also a distribution center, lysosomes are the main digestion centers, and mitochondria and chloroplasts synthesize ATP.
+For instance, the endoplasmic reticulum is in charge of synthesizing proteins for secretion and lipids for making membranes, the Golgi apparatus produces carbohydrates to be attached to proteins and lipids or released to the extracellular milieu, lysosomes are the main digestion centers, mitochondria and chloroplasts synthesize ATP, lipid droplets are energy storage centers, and so on.

 Vesicular traffic

 Figure 1.
-Main pathways of communication mediated by vesicles between organelles.
-Roads and compartments constitute the vesicular traffic.
+Main communication pathways mediated by vesicles and the organelles involved.
+Altogether, this is referred to as vesicular trafficking.
 Communication is usually bidirectional.
-No all the communication paths are depicted.
+Not all the communication paths are depicted.

-There are organelles, such as mitochondria, chloroplasts and peroxisomes, which are not part of the vesicular traffic because they do not usually send nor receive vesicles.
-However, these organelles communicate with other organelles by other mechanisms.
-For example, by physical contacts of their membranes.
-It is frequently observed the mitochondrial external membrane in close apposition to endoplasmic reticulum membranes.
+There are organelles, such as mitochondria, chloroplasts and peroxisomes, that are not commonly included as part of vesicular trafficking.
+Although they can send vesicles, they do not seem to play a major role in vesicular trafficking.
+However, these organelles communicate with other organelles by other means.
+For example, by membrane contact sites.
+It is frequently observed that the mitochondrial external membrane is in close apposition to the endoplasmic reticulum membrane.
 Some authors propose that there is a high transfer of molecules, mostly lipids, through these areas of membrane contacts.
-There are also transporters that exchange lipids between membrane of different compartments.

 Home / The cell / Vesicular trafficking